Hugoj64/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my Hugo Jarny's blog"
+title: "Welcome to Hugo Jarny's blog"
 ---

 I'm glad you are here.
 I plan to talk about ...